contributing-to-kubernetes/gnosis/kubernetes-101/developers/overview.md

   through "labels" (labels are attached to Kubernetes resources, they are essentially more metadata).
 So in the `selector.matchLabels` field you tell Kubernetes how the Pods for this ReplicaSet will be labeled.
-* `template`: this is where you specify the pod template that the replicaset is to use to create pods!!
+* `template`: this is where you specify the pod template (or pod spec!!) that the replicaset is to use to create pods!

 Let's now create a replicaset that runs 2 replicas of the pod in the previous section.